 The drainage problems on this site and many other similar sites could have been caused by a number of factors including:

 - inadequate depth of “topsoil” over compacted subsoil;

 - too many fines in the soil mix lead to clogging of the filter fabric around the drains; and or

 - poor location and installation of sub-soil drains with respect to planting holes of advanced specimens.

 Trees planted too deeply:

 According to Watson & Himelick (1997) and Ball (2000), planting too deeply is the most common mistake made during planting and is almost impossible to correct.
-In my experience this is a chronic problem with the landscaping industry.
+In my experience, this is a chronic problem in the landscaping industry.
 Unfortunately, a number of widely used “standard” industry specifications state that the soil must be excavated to 100 mm lower than the depth of the root ball.
 When loose soil is placed back in the hole, the weight of the rootball (especially that of super-advanced trees) could easily lead to structural collapse and then subsidence.